City Navigation in the Wild: Exploring Emergent Navigation from Web-Scale Knowledge in MLLMs: Experimentation

 \subsection{Error Analysis \& Failure Cases}

-\paragraph{Unexpected Street View Linkage.} One notable failure mode arises from inaccuracies inherent to the Street View panograph, specifically unexpected or misleading panorama linkages.
-Occasionally, a panorama indicated to face eastward (90°) may, in reality, curve unexpectedly northward (45°), causing inconsistencies between the visual cues provided and the actual navigation outcome.
-These discrepancies yield unreliable visual input to the MLLM, impairing its directional reasoning.
-For instance, an agent may repeatedly attempt to proceed southward toward its intended destination, yet find itself redirected northward.

-\paragraph{Grounding Challenges in Complex Linguistic Environments.} Another occasional failure mode occurs in cities featuring complex linguistic environments, such as Tokyo.
-Here, visual signage predominantly comprises intricate Kanji characters, which, combined with the limited resolution of input images, occasionally hinders effective visual grounding and accurate self-positioning.
-As a result, the self-positioning of the agent sometimes fails to correctly interpret critical spatial cues, causing inaccurate localization.
+\paragraph{Grounding Challenges in Complex Linguistic Environments.} Occasional failure mode occurs in cities featuring complex linguistic environments, such as Tokyo.
+Here, visual signage predominantly comprises intricate Kanji characters, which hinders effective visual grounding and accurate self-positioning; causing it to become stuck in a loop (see Figure~\ref{fig:error_figure}).

 \paragraph{Over-Reliance on Initial Plans.} A further failure mode emerges when the agent occasionally demonstrates excessive adherence to its initial navigation plan.
 In such cases, the agent sometimes prioritizes its original intended route without adequately reconsidering or revising it in response to new observations or emerging evidence.
-This occasional rigidity may result in biased or suboptimal decisions despite the availability of more effective alternative paths.